myclabs/DeepCopy/README.md

 ![With DeepCopy](doc/deep-copy.png)

 ## How it works

-DeepCopy traverses recursively all your object's properties and clones them.

-To avoid cloning the same object twice (and thus, keep you object graph), it keeps a hash-map of all instances.
+DeepCopy recursively traverses all the object's properties and clones them.
+To avoid cloning the same object twice it keeps a hash map of all instances and thus preserves the object graph.

 ## Going further